knative/serving/image/fluentd/README.md

-Operators can build this image and push it to a container registry which their Kubernetes cluster has access to. **NOTE**: Operators need to add credentials file the stackdriver agent needs to the docker image if their Elafros is not built on a GCP based cluster or they want to send logs to another GCP project.
+Operators can build this image and push it to a container registry which their Kubernetes cluster has access to. **NOTE**: Operators need to add credentials file the stackdriver agent needs to the docker image if their Knative Serving is not built on a GCP based cluster or they want to send logs to another GCP project.
 See [here](https://cloud.google.com/logging/docs/agent/authorization) for more information.